mkarmona/dotfiles/README.md

 # My personal settings

 This is my personal repository, where I keep some useful settings.
-So, It's all about vim, bash and some xfce themes.
+So, It's all about vim, bash and some other small scripts